altmattr/mq-magic/stem_club/7_existing_models.md

 # Start the numbers model

 Do the same for the numbers model, which is started with command "n".
-This model tries to read numbers (fromo 0 to 5 only!)
+This model tries to read numbers (from 0 to 5 only!)

 {: .task}